 These By-Laws shall be effect upon approval by adoption by the leadership board/body of all 12 Continua of Care in North Carolina.
 Approval shall be by signatures that are documented and stored by the Secretary.
 These by-laws shall be reviewed by the NC HMIS GC annually, beginning in the fiscal year after the adoption of these by-laws.

+Article XII: Amendments

+Amendments shall be submitted at regular meetings of the committee.
+A vote on the submitted amendment will occur at the next meeting of the committee.

-Article XII: AmendmentsRecommendation to change or amend by-laws may be made by any member at any time and shall be submitted at a regular meeting of the committee as follows:
+Recommendation to change or amend by-laws may be made by any member at any time and shall be submitted at a regular meeting of the committee as follows:

 For proposals which fundamentally change the responsibilities or nature of the NC HMIS GC shall stand for action and be open for discussion among members, and upon recommendation of a simple majority of members shall be submitted to the 12 COCs for approval.